adigun3/Absolute-Humidity-Prediction-/README.md

 After creating the regressor, the regressor was applied as a predict on the X_test to compute a y_pred which is the predicted "y" values.
 The y_pred represent the predicted dependent variable from the independent test dataset (X_test) and this prediction was compared to y_test, the dependent test variables.

-## Predicting the Test set results
+## Predicting the Test set results from Multiple Linear Regression

 y_pred = regressor.predict(X_test)